The Patriot (1928 film)

 The Patriot is a 1928 American semi-biographical sound part-talkie film that was directed by Ernst Lubitsch and released by Paramount Pictures.
 This was Paramount's first feature with spoken dialogue.
 It also had synchronized music and sound effects, depicting the story of Emperor Paul I of Russia.
 The plot revolves around Count Pahlen's plot to remove the mad Tsar from the throne, eventually leading to the Tsar's death.
 The film stars Emil Jannings, Florence Vidor, and Lewis Stone.

-The film won the Academy Award for Best Writing and was nominated for several other categories.
+The film won the Academy Award for Best Writing and was nominated in several other categories.
 However, only fragments of the film remain, with no complete copy found to date.

 Plot

-In Imperial Russia, Tsar Paul I (Emil Jannings) rules through fear, paranoia, and erratic cruelty.
+In Imperial Russia, Tsar Paul I rules through fear, paranoia, and erratic cruelty.
 A tyrant haunted by dread, Paul lives in constant suspicion of everyone around him, believing that he, like some of his ancestors, is doomed to be assassinated.
-Despite his mistrustful nature, he places intermittent trust in one man: Count Pahlen (Lewis Stone), his Prime Minister.
+Despite his mistrustful nature, he places intermittent trust in one man: Count Pahlen, his Prime Minister.
 Pahlen skillfully manages the emperor like a child, maintaining an unassailable political position.

-Privately, Pahlen is in love with Countess Ostermann (Florence Vidor), the wife of a military officer.
+Privately, Pahlen is in love with Countess Ostermann, the wife of a military officer.
 Their affair is interrupted when her husband unexpectedly returns.
 As he picks up one of Pahlen's boots to hurl it out the window in a rage, he is shot and killed by a Cossack guard—one of the Tsar's decrees forbids anyone from being visible at a window during his passage.

 While Pahlen is deeply loyal to Russia, he is also tormented by the suffering Paul inflicts on the nation.
 Torn between duty and patriotism, he determines to bring about the Tsar's downfall.
-He recruits Stephan (Harry Cording), a soldier recently punished by Paul for minor uniform violations, promising him vengeance and assigning him as his bodyguard.
+He recruits Stephan, a soldier recently punished by Paul for minor uniform violations, promising him vengeance and assigning him as his bodyguard.

 At St. Michael's Castle, Paul obsesses over trivialities like the number of gaiter buttons, while foreign and domestic affairs languish.
 Meanwhile, Pahlen begins to rally conspirators at court.
-He appeals to Crown Prince Alexander (Neil Hamilton), an idealist who dreams of a better Russia.
+He appeals to Crown Prince Alexander, an idealist who dreams of a better Russia.
 But when the prince refuses to support treason, Pahlen reports him to Paul as a traitor, knowing full well the emperor already resents the popularity of his own son.
 Paul immediately places Alexander under arrest.